tank-king/My-Games/README.md

 # My-Games
-A collection of source code for games I upload on my YouTube channel
+This repository is mainly a collection of source code for games I upload on my YouTube channel